 Loyola Marymount University is a private Jesuit and Marymount university.
 It was founded in 1911 and is located in Los Angeles, California.
 The school is a member of the Association of Jesuit Colleges and Schools and is just one of five Marymount universities in the country.
 It is one of the largest Roman Catholic universities on the West Coast.

 Loyola Marymount University houses the Loyola Law School, which is located in downtown Los Angeles.
 It is also home to six colleges and schools that dispense degrees in over 100 major areas of study at the undergraduate, graduate, and postgraduate levels.
+Here are some other perks:

 LMU offers an Air Force ROTC program as well as an Honors Program for eligible students.
-The school is well known for its study abroad programs that offer year-long, semester, and summer exchanges to over 30 countries on four continents.
+The school is well known for its study abroad programs that offer year-long, semester, and summer exchanges to countries on four continents.

 Loyola University New Orleans